Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to score more than 57 points in three of nine games this season.
+- Cincinnati and its opponents have combined to put up more than 57.5 points in three of nine games this season.

-- South Florida has combined with its opponents to score more than 57 points in five of nine games this season.

-- The combined points per game average of the two teams, 63.4, is 6.4 points greater than Friday's over/under.

 Cincinnati Stats and Trends

-- Cincinnati has five wins against the spread in nine games this season.
+- In Cincinnati's nine games this season, it has five wins against the spread.

-- The Bearcats have covered the spread once this season when favored by 23.5 points or more (in four chances).
+- The Bearcats have been favored by 23 points or more five times this season and have covered the spread in two of them.

-- Cincinnati has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- In games that Cincinnati churns out over 484.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Cincinnati is 2-0 against the spread and 2-0 overall when the team piles up over 484.4 yards.

 - The Bearcats have 13 giveaways this season, while the Bulls have 13 takeaways .